The Art of the Upsell: Teach Servers to Increase Average Check Amounts

 But technically, aren’t customers the one paying servers’ wages through their tips?
 Should all of the tipped income tax liability fall on the restaurant owner?

-When is the FICA tax credit applicable?
+When is the FICA tip credit applicable?

 There are some important conditions that restaurant operators must comply with in order to qualify for the FICA tax credit.